Qazzzie/PlaThyme/client/README.md

 * Game encapsulation, so adding additional games will be easier.
 * Writing documentation on game creation process.

+## __Slapjack__
+Players place down their cards until a Jack is played.
+The first player to click "SLAP!" first wins all the cards on the table.
+The goal is to collect all the cards.
+Clicking "SLAP!" at the wrong time forfiets the entire set of cards to the person who last played their turn.
+If a card is placed before someone "SLAP!"'s then the cards on the table stay and the players must continue placing cards.

 ## __Future game ideas__
 ## __Draw the word, down the line__
 A version of draw the word where players alternately draw, and guess the content of other people's drawings.